 - It can be installed and run in multiple platform, include Windows, Mac, Linux and even in cloud providers such as amazon AWS and Microsoft Azure.

-Before use you need to install it first.
-You can click here to go to the download page and click menu “Get Docker” to choose the best one for your operating system.
+- Before use, you need to install it first.
+You can click here to go to the download page and click the menu “Get Docker” to choose the best one for your operating system.

-If you use windows 10 professional, click the blue button with text “Get Docker” to download it.
+- If you use windows 10 professional, click the blue button with the text “Get Docker” to download it.

-After install you need to click “Quickstart Terminal” shortcut icon on desktop or windows startup menu to initiate and start the docker machine in windows.
+- After install you need to click the “Quickstart Terminal” shortcut icon on the desktop or windows startup menu to initiate and start the docker-machine in windows.

-After execute command “docker info”, it will list all the information about all the containers such as numbers of container, status of each container etc.
+- After executing the command “docker info”, it will list all the information about all the containers such as numbers of containers, the status of each container, etc.

 If you meet following error when start it in dos terminal.